GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 Scroll automatically? option permit to have last node display in tree selection

-> Starting with version 3.2 the number of entries in the View is restricted to the value of ther property `view.results.tree.max_results` which defaults to 500 entries.
+> Starting with version 3.2 the number of entries in the View is restricted to the value of the property `view.results.tree.max_results` which defaults to 500 entries.
 The old behavior can be restored by setting the property to 0.
 Beware, that this might consume a lot of memory.